bradleyeckert/chad/doc/ASICs.md

 Hamming(26,31) can correct single-bit errors on data words as wide as 26-bit.
 Code memory can use 32-bit words with 6 parity bits to ECC code RAM.
 A 2:1 multiplexer would split the corrected data into 16-bit halves.

+## Multicore

+Multicore computers can do things faster, but why?
+Custom hardware is much better.
+The value proposition of multiple cores is safety-critical systems.
+You would have a supervisor core and a user core.

 ## Lockstep operation